 If you are experiencing unexpected weight gain, it could be due to fibroids.
 Consider whether you have any of the standard symptoms of fibroids, and then evaluate if you have changed what you eat or how much, and if you are being consistent with your exercise routine.

-Seeking Fibroid Treatment in Denver, CO
+Schedule a Consultation for Fibroid Diagnosis and Treatment in Denver, CO